won5566/25_HC090/README.md

 This project presents an **all-terrain mobile robot** that integrates a **GNSS-based remote steering system** and a **variable-diameter wheel mechanism** to achieve precise motion control and terrain adaptability.

-Developed by **Team L&K (KOREATECH)**, the system combines embedded hardware (STM32, Arduino, ESP32), ROS2-based GNSS visualization, and a Flask-based remote UI.
+Developed by **Team KLON (KOREATECH)**, the system combines embedded hardware (STM32, Arduino, ESP32), ROS2-based GNSS visualization, and a Flask-based remote UI.

 ---